Travel and transport

 - Local Link (telephone 0845 605 5505) offers flexible and accessible door to door public transport in parts of Salford.

 Community Transport provides group travel for voluntary and community groups.
 Telephone 0845 077 2246.

 Black cabs are wheelchair accessible, but if you have a large or motorised chair you should check that it will fit when booking.
 Some minicab companies have a range of vehicles so can send one that meets your needs, if they know what your needs are.

 Many black cab and minicab drivers have had accessibility awareness training and dementia awareness training.
 If you have particular needs, let the company know when you book.

 Disabled people may be eligible for a Disabled Person's Railcard.
 If you do not have a railcard and are

 - A wheelchair user

-if you travel with an adult companion, both of you can get at least a third off the price of train tickets without a railcard.
+you and a travelling companion may be able to get discounts.
 If your local station is not accessible, then the train company should pay for you to go to an accessible station.

 This page was last updated on 9 December 2015